 The givers did their part, in other words by caring enough to give money, and their responsibility concluded at that point.
 The same could be said, I believe, of those that absolve themselves of the effectiveness of federal government poverty programs.
 “I pay my taxes,” is something one might hear from one that learns that the poverty rate hasn’t moved in fifty years, “and I vote Democrat.
 I can’t help it if they can’t get their act together.”

 As a fraud investigator of charities, I was not permitted to provide those I called the actual percentage of the charitable givers’ dollar going to support the organization’s stated cause, but I was able to tell them where to find that number.
-The very idea that I would call them to ask them questions about their charitable largess did raise some concerns, however, among some of the recipients of my phone call.
+The very idea that I would call them to ask them questions about their charitable largess did raise some concerns about the institution they selected for their charity however, among some of the recipients of my phone call.